daehan0226/Study/README.md

 - - -

 > ## This is what I am working on at the monment
-1. Patent research / Graphe from Patent data
+1. Patent research / Graphs from Patent data

 > ## This is the list of programming tools that I am using at the monment